On the Service Rate Region of Reed-Muller Codes

-The Service Rate Region (SRR) has emerged as a fundamental metric for evaluating the efficiency and scalability of distributed storage systems.
-Defined as the set of all simultaneously supportable data access request rates under a given redundancy scheme, the SRR forms a convex \emph{polytope} in $\mathbb{R}^k$, where $k$ is the number of distinct data objects in the system.
+SRR is defined as the set of all simultaneously supportable data access request rates under a given redundancy scheme.
+The SRR is a convex \emph{polytope} in $\mathbb{R}^k$, where $k$ is the number of distinct data objects in the system.
 This polytope offers a precise characterization of the system’s throughput capabilities~\cite{SRR:journals/tit/AktasJKKS21}.
-Recent progress has analyzed the SRR for several families of linear codes.
-In particular, explicit descriptions of SRR of binary Simplex and first-order Reed–Muller codes have been presented in~\cite{SRR:conf/isit/KazemiKS20}.
+Recent work has analyzed the SRR for several families of linear codes.
+In particular, explicit descriptions of the SRR of binary Simplex codes, first-order Reed–Muller codes~\cite{SRR:conf/isit/KazemiKS20}, and Hamming codes~\cite{Service_Hamming,SRR_Design:lySV2025} have been presented.
 A notable insight from~\cite{SRR:conf/isit/KazemiKSS20} links the integrality of SRR demand vectors to batch codes, showing a one-to-one correspondence between integral SRRs and batch coding schemes.
+Authors in~\cite{SRR:journals/tit/AktasJKKS21} investigate the geometric attributes of SRR polytopes, while authors in~\cite{SRR_Design:lySV2025} have demonstrated the theoretical relationship connecting SRR to both combinatorial design theory and majority-logic decoding \cite{MLD:LyS25}.
 More broadly, the SRR framework generalizes classical load balancing~\cite{LB:AktasFSW21}, and has been connected to majority-logic decoding, combinatorial design theory, and the \emph{incidence pattern} of minimum-weight dual codewords—that is, how the supports of these codewords intersect across coordinate positions~\cite{SRR_Design:lySV2025}.
 Collectively, these results underscore the utility of linear codes in optimizing data access.